A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Application of the Bayesian framework

-\paragraph*{Generalized IC.} In \Cref{fig:sensitivity_generalized}, the total Sobol indices for velocity and pressure before calibration are presented for the selected blue points in \Cref{fig:data-extraction-points}.
-For the \textit{Generalized IC}, the information about the exact interface location $\Gamma$ is included in the boundary layer constants $N_1^\text{bl}$ and $M_1^{1,\text{bl}}$ appearing in condition~\eqref{eq:NEW-tangential}.
-Therefore, the exact position of interface does not influence the overall system behavior in comparison to the \textit{Classical IC}.
-The permeability $k$ and the inflow velocity $V^\text{top}$ have significant impact both on the velocity (in the free-flow region) and the pressure field, as in the case of the \textit{Classical IC}.
+In Figure~\ref{fig:sensitivity_generalized}, the total Sobol indices for velocity and pressure before calibration are presented for the selected blue points in Figure~\ref{fig:data-extraction-points}.
+For the \textit{Generalized IC}, the information about the exact interface location $\gamma$ is included in the boundary layer constants $N_1^\text{bl}$ and $M_1^{1,\text{bl}}$ appearing in condition~\eqref{eq:NEW-tangential}.
+Therefore, the exact position of the interface does not influence the overall system behavior in comparison to the \textit{Classical IC}.
+The permeability $k$ (in the porous-medium) and the inflow velocity $V^\text{top}$ have significant impact both on the velocity (in the free-flow region) and the pressure field, as in the case of the \textit{Classical IC}.